Hexadecilab/TwitchProfiler/README.md

     C4[Viewer3] --> AAAa3{...}
 ```

+Each day a tracked user is randomly selected and his day activity is saved into the database for verification purpose.

 Using this data structure, it is possible to profile user along in a day.
 If resturing the data is a simple trivial algorithm the real problem was to make it run on my computer.
 As the whole daily data has to be loaded in RAM by Python to associate it, this has limited the total number of streamer tracked in a day.

 With only the top 100 french streamer tracked, a day of information is taking more than 10GB of RAM to restructurate.
 Another problem is to then embed the useful data in an understable format for the database which increased the RAM usage too.
 As the database is hosted on my personnal computer for cost and performances reason, the database performances has to be taken into account when writing to it daily.